2-alchemists/krossboard-docs/content/contact/support.md

 Go through one of the below resources to submit your request.

 ## Submit an issue
-You're experiencing a problem, please open an issue with sufficient details through our [issue tracker](https://github.com/krossboard).
+You're experiencing a problem, please open an issue through our [issue tracker](https://github.com/2-alchemists/krossboard).

 Provide as much detail as possible, and don't miss to indicate the version of Krossboard.

 ## Contact us
 You're looking for information not available on this website, please fill in the form below.